 This attribute indicates whether credentials adhering to this specification are revocable or not.
-If the Revocable attribute is set to true, then this credential specification MUST contain a dedicated attribute with attribute type http://abc4trust.eu/wp2/abcschemav1.0/revocationhandle for the revocation handle.
+If the Revocable attribute is set to true, then this credential specification MUST contain a dedicated attribute for the revocation handle with attribute type http://abc4trust.eu/wp2/abcschemav1.0/revocationhandle.
+The data type and encoding mechanism for the revocation handle are defined by the cryptographic mechanism used for revocation.

-It is up to the Issuer to ensure that the value of the revocation handle is unique for each issued credential, so that credentials can be revoked individually based on its value.
+The revocation handle is automatically assigned a unique value by the issuance algorithm, possibly involving a communication step with the Revocation Authority.
 Even though there are no syntactical restrictions imposing this, presentation policies SHOULD NOT request to reveal the value of the revocation handle, as doing so enables Verifiers to link presentations tokens generated with the same credential.
 If necessary, inspection can be used to only reveal the value of the revocation handle under specific circumstances.